Azure/bicep-registry-modules/avm/ptn/data/private-analytical-workspace/README.md

 Additional creation configurations for the Azure Key Vault are available under the parameter ```advancedOptions.keyVault.*```.</br>

 This use case resembles use case [Storing Secrets - Key Vault for Use Case 1](#kv-uc1).
-The difference is that the customer usually needs full private access in own virtual network and must configure private endpoints for the created Azure Key Vault.
+The difference is that the customer usually needs full private access in own virtual network and must configure (sometimes) private endpoints for the created Azure Key Vault.
 This includes registering DNS records pointing to the private IP address under the private endpoint for Network Interface Card.
 Additionally, the customer must create or use an existing Azure Key Vault private DNS zone to support private endpoint resolution and integrate it with enterprise DNS and DNS forwarding mechanisms.